DKozachenko/fork-join-settled/README.md

 ### Difference from [forkJoin](https://rxjs.dev/api/index/function/forkJoin)

-As I said before `forkJoin` operator will completed with error if any of given observables throws an error. `forkJoin Settled` will never completed with error.
+As I said before `forkJoin` operator will complete with error if any of given observables throws an error. `forkJoin Settled` will never completed with error.
 It maps an error to object with "rejected" status.
 Value from observable it maps to object with "fulfilled" status.

 ### Usage